LMS Implementation in Dubai: 5 Costly Mistakes to Avoid

 The Mistake

-Your implementation team sets up the LMS Dubai platform, migrates content, integrates with HR systems, and launches.
+Your implementation team sets up the LMS platform in Dubai, migrates content, integrates with HR systems, and launches.
 Everything works.
 Three months later, your CEO asks: "How many UAE nationals are in leadership development programs, where are they in progression, and when will they be ready for promotion?"

 You realize you can't answer that question without manually exporting data, filtering by nationality, cross-referencing with program enrollment, and compiling everything in spreadsheets.
 It takes three days and still doesn't show progression or readiness — just course completion.